-For up to date program information visit the links on the right hand side.
+For up to date program information visit the links further down on the page.

 What is 4-H All About?